 This workshop will help teachers understand how to successfully and enjoyably bring the exciting world of digital media into their classroom environment.
-For a more detailed description, schedule and related resources, please visit the workshop wiki.

 Would you like to learn from a network of like-minded educators in your field – anytime, anywhere – for free?
 Building, developing and maintaining a personal learning network can have a profound impact on your teaching, make connections you never thought were possible, and prepare you for the rapidly changing future of learning.
 Unleash the power of networked learning in your classroom!

 Participants will explore new and innovative technologies, current research, and evidence about networked learning through engaging collaborative activities.
 Examples of networked learning “in action” using tools like Twitter, RSS, podcasts, blogs, and Diigo will also be shared in this hands-on, project-based, weekend workshop.
-For a more detailed description, schedule and related resources, please visit the workshop wiki.

 Explore exciting web 2.0 tools (like blogs, wikis, podcasts, Twitter, digital storytelling, and social bookmarking) through this project-based, practical 2-day workshop.
 A hands-on approach is emphasized with opportunities for learners at all levels to explore, discuss and model 21st Century pedagogy using digital tools.
 The focus of the workshop is for participants to design an engaging, technology-rich, collaborative project to implement in their classroom.